WojciechMatuszewski/programming-notes/web/react/epic-web-dev-v2.md

 ```

 Without this first `li`, the UI would behave in a weird way – the scrollbar on the element would appear "stuck" in the same place, but we would still have the ability to scroll down.

+---

+**When working with windowing, consider the fact that the native _search_ functionality of the browser will not work as expected**.
+This functionality searches across what is inside the DOM.
+Since you are rendering only a handful of items at a given time, it might happen that the item the user is searching for is not yet rendered.

+The solution for this would be to build a custom search box, and prompt the users to use this box instead of the browser native _search_ functionality.
+Keep in mind that you can focus the search box when user tries to hit `cmd+f` or `ctrl+f`.

+Of course, this might be surprising for users.
+It all depends on your product and your user-base.